Revised for 2023 Parade Cycle

 - Proper and legal conduct of Parade participants is required.

-- Alcoholic beverages are prohibited at the Parade by law.
+- Alcoholic beverages are prohibited during the Parade, and in the staging area by law.
+This rule will be strictly enforced.
 Violators can be arrested.

 - Vehicles used to pull floats.

 - Classic / antique automobiles made prior to 1971.

 - Fire, Police, EMS, and other emergency / safety vehicles as approved by the Committee.